thaysom22/portfolio_project/README.md

 The owner's (my) goals for the site:

-* To present my skills, experience, qualifications and abilities in a clear, convenient format to potential employers and clients.
+* To present my skills, experience, qualifications and abilities in a clear, convenient, professional format to potential employers and clients.
-* To provide a positive user experience to all users of the site and help establish a positive reputation for myself as a developer and web designer.
+* To provide a positive and satisfying experience to all users of the site and help establish a positive reputation for myself as a developer and web designer.
 * To provide a convenient way for potential employers/clients/collaborators/developers to contact me so that I increase job opportunities, expand my network and  industry connections.